 Losing your hair is a common experience for many men, especially as you get older.
-It’s called male pattern baldness and is not usually something to worry about in terms of your health, but it can impact your confidence and self-esteem.
-Our doctors can prescribe you treatment for your hair loss quickly and discreetly.
-Talk to them using our online consultation today.(1)
+It’s called male pattern baldness and is not usually something to worry about in terms of your health, but it can impact your confidence and self esteem.

 You can treat male pattern hair loss using a medication called finasteride, which is sold both as a generic medication and under the brand name Propecia.

 As they contain the same active ingredient (finasteride), both generic finasteride and Propecia work in the same way.
 The difference is that generic finasteride is cheaper as it is not a branded medicine.